Officers & Board

 Rami Kandel

-RAMI KANDEL holds a bachelor’s degree from the University of Maryland and is the Business Development Manager at 3M Health Information Systems.
+RAMI KANDEL holds a bachelor’s degree from the University of Maryland and is the Regional Director at Hyro.ai, an Israeli based Healthcare AI Company.
 He has coached the Bender JCC boys’ soccer team at the Mid-Atlantic Junior Games.
 In 2005, Rami and his wife Melanie established the David Lev Kandel Memorial Endowment Fund in memory of their son.
 The purpose of the fund is to support the Camp JCC inclusion program.
 Rami has served on the Bender JCC Board since 2015.

 Eric Klein